Terms And Conditions For Vendors

 20.The Auctioneers shall pay the Vendor the net proceeds of the Sale less any sum due to the Auctioneers from the Vendor less any charges incurred within 28 days of the date of the Sale BUT if by that date the Auctioneers have not received the total amount due from the Buyer, then the Auctioneers will remit the sum due to the Vendor within five working days after the date on which the total amount is received from the Buyer.

-21.The Auctioneers act as the Vendor’s agents and are liable to the Vendor for any default by the Buyer.
+21.The Auctioneers act as the Vendor’s agents and are not liable to the Vendor for any default by the Buyer.

 22.If the property or any part thereof sold as a separate lot prove to be a deliberate forgery the Vendor authorises the Auctioneers to repay the Buyer the purchase price including Buyers Premium and VAT already paid by the Buyer and the Vendor shall pay to the Auctioneers a sum equal to the Buyers Premium plus VAT at the prevailing rate and in addition Conditions 11 and 18 shall apply.